scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 blocked until code execution completes.

 .. [#rstudio_visual]
-   The Rstudio editor is unique in also offering a Pandoc-based visual editing mode, starting with version 1.4 from January 2021 (https://www.rstudio.com/blog/announcing-rstudio-1-4/).
+   The RStudio editor is unique in also offering a Pandoc-based visual editing mode, starting with version 1.4 from January 2021 (https://www.rstudio.com/blog/announcing-rstudio-1-4/).